← Back to 漢書

 8

-As the old maxim holds, force cannot be abolished from human society.
+An old saying says: 'Heaven produced five materials, and people use all of them; none can be discarded-who can remove arms?'
 Domestic discipline, state law, and military force each remain necessary in their domains; the issue is sequence and measure, not absolute presence or absence.
-Confucius taught that effective action requires proper instruments first.
+Confucius said: 'If a craftsman wishes to do good work, he must first sharpen his tools.'
 For kingship, civil virtue is the primary instrument; military force serves as its supporting arm.
 The deeper moral influence runs, the broader military submission becomes; the wider virtue is applied, the wider coercive order can be stabilized.
 The Three Dynasties reached penal and military minimalism only after correctly ordering moral foundations and coercive means.

 9